Kaleidoscopic Chinese Tea Eggs 茶叶蛋

 • You can safely store them in the fridge for a few days, unpeeled.
 The remaining marinade liquid can be saved in the fridge for another round of Tea Eggs.
 Just add a little more Soy Sauce and another tea bag to refresh the strong flavor.

-Did you make this recipe?Tag @hainisblog and hashtag it #cookcookgo on Instagram!
+Did you try this recipe?Mention @hainisblog and tag #cookcookgo on instagram!

 Join Me on YouTube